mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:30AM on 19 December 2025 or as the situation changes.

 - Flood warning: River Avon at Strensham and Bredon
 - High river levels are expected to cause flooding on Saturday.
 Flooding is expected on 20 December 2025 .
 Flooding may affect properties and roads around Mill Lane, Strensham and areas around Dock Lane Bredon.
-Predicted peaks:- Evesham 2.4m to 2.8m on 19/11 AM Bredon 2.5m to 2.8m on 20/12 AM
+Predicted peaks:- Evesham 2.4m to 2.8m on 19/11 PM Bredon 2.5m to 2.8m on 20/12.
+Further rainfall is forecast on 21/12.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 11:00AM on 19 December 2025 or as the situation changes.
+This message will be updated by 11:00AM on 20 December 2025 or as the situation changes.

 - Warning no longer in force: Daniels Brook at Lower Tuffley
 - The Flood Warning has now been removed.
 However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.